Email us at info@RealESAletter.com 24/7 365

 Want to treat your pup with a fruity treat?
 Below are the fruits that are good for your dog.

-The first thing you need to do is to take the dog straight to the vet.
+If your dog ate grapes then the first thing you need to do is to take the dog straight to the vet.
 Even if you suspect your dog has swallowed something that could be toxic, immediately contact a local veterinarian or pet emergency clinic for assistance.

 Dogs have a different digestive system than humans and can't just brush it off as we can.
 So, it is more likely that their stomachs will be upset for days.
 The veterinarian might even recommend surgery in some cases.